narayanpdas/Fake-or-Real-The-Impostor-Hunt-in-Texts-My-solution/README.md

 ![confidence_distribution](https://github.com/narayanpdas/Fake-or-Real-The-Impostor-Hunt-in-Texts-My-solution/blob/42fbbefb9623f244f3115ee20cecbdc29eac8b6a/Assests/deberta_confidence_plot.png)

+*The following chart highlights how close the model’s predictions were, with most lying in a narrow band near decision boundaries.*

 ### As you can see the model had close calls for many datapoints (about 130 with <10% confidence and about 70 with <1% gap) making it predict certain datapoints by a small margin.
 This is about 10% of the test_set of 1000+ samples.

 # Learnings